ASWhistles/ResumeDesignWithFigmaClaude/README.md

 ![Desktop - 2](https://github.com/user-attachments/assets/2aeb8c45-94f5-4759-a691-1aabef46448b)

 I wanted to start with the basics, so my prompt to Claude.ai reflects this:

-"Please help me turn this Figma esign into a website" (yes, I use manners with AI bots, just incase ;) )
+"Please help me turn this Figma design into a website" (yes, I use manners with AI bots, just incase ;) )

 This recording shows the formatting Claude.ai provided, with space to add the images: https://github.com/user-attachments/assets/1386bce6-b3e4-42e2-a7a4-36a2e62fb274